Vecchia Gaussian Processes: on probabilistic and statistical properties: Layered norming DAGs

 In other words, the union $\cup_{j'=0}^j \N_{j'}$ forms a $(2^j+1)^d$ grid on the $d$-dimensional unit cube.

 The layers $\N_j$ defined above satisfy Condition \ref{cond:layered} with parameters $\gamma=2$ and $c_d=1$.
 It remains to specify the parent sets $\mr{pa}(X_i)$ for all $X_i$ such that Condition \ref{cond:norming} is also satisfied.
 Let $j_0$ be the smallest positive integer such that $2^{j_0-1}+1 \ge l+1$.
-In other words, $j_0$ is the first layer such that there are sufficient number of elements in the preceding layers $\N_0,\N_1,\cdots, \N_{j_0-1}$ to build norming sets.
+In other words, $j_0$ is the first layer for which the preceding layers $\N_0,\N_1,\cdots, \N_{j_0-1}$ contain a sufficient number of points to form norming sets.
 The vertices in $\N_0$ have no parents.
 For all $X_i\in\N_j, 0<j<j_0$, the parent set is defined as $\mr{pa}(X_i) = \cup_{j'=0}^{j-1} \N_{j'}$.
-For vertices in $\N_j, j\ge j_0$ we employ the corner sets discussed in Section 3.2 of \cite{neidinger2019multivariate}, see below.
+For vertices in $\N_j, j\ge j_0$ we employ the \textit{corner sets} discussed in Section 3.2 of \cite{neidinger2019multivariate}, as described below.